The information war takes a dark turn as the corporate media transitions from misinformation and obfuscation to outright lies and fabrication.

 That doesn’t mean that it has a perfect record.
 In Mexico, for example, cases and deaths began surging once again in May, despite the fact that the Institute of Social Security (IMSS), which runs many of the country’s public hospitals, has been using IVM since January, albeit in very low doses.
 That said, it’s all but impossible to know how many doctors, public and private, are actually using the medicine.
 In May the newspaper Proceso reported that IMSS had repeatedly clashed with the federal government over its use of ivermectin.
 In June, the Mayor of Mexico City Claudia Scheinbaum announced that the city’s widespread use of IVM had reduced hospitalisations by up to 76%.

 In early August, the results of the first large randomised control trial into IVM use for Covid-19 were released.
 And they showed “no effect whatsoever” on the trial’s outcome goals — whether patients required extended observation in the emergency room or hospitalization.
 However, as we noted in a previous article, this was a trial financed by the deeply compromised Gates Foundation, which is heavily invested in the new Covid vaccines, novel treatments and their manufacturers.
-And the person who lead the trial, Edward Mills, is a Gates Foundation employee.
 And the Canadian university that performed the trial, McMaster, is also a major recipient of Gates Foundation funding.

 The results of another large RCT trialsinto ivermectin — the so-called PRINCIPLE trial taking place at Oxford University — should also be released in the coming months.
 Perhaps they will be more flattering.